rsdoiel/picking-up-nodestack/lesson-02.md

 support

 * A clock that updates each second
-* The weather forecast, updating every hour (if on-line)
+* The weather forecast, updating every hour
-* The option to set alarms on specific days of the week
-* Work off line with the last weather data available

 ### Why YUI?

-Many people think of YUI interms of a UI library (which it can be) but YUI provides much more than that.
-It provides a solid module system that works in Node as well as in the browser.
-It has robust data classes such as the Date module a reliable IO library a consistant integration of Mustache templates via the Handlbar module.
+Many people think of YUI in terms of a UI library like jQuery (which it can be) but YUI provides much more than that.
+YUI 3 provides a solid module system that works in Node as well as in the browser.
+It has robust data classes such as the Date module,  a reliable IO library for content integration, and support for templating engines like Mustache via the Handlbar module.
 In short YUI considers Node a first class citizen along side browsers such as Firefox, Chrome and Safari.
 YUI also comes with a robust toolchain which have migrated to